 Asbestos has been declared a proven human carcinogen by the International Agency for Research on Cancer of the World Health Organization.
 Considering that all exposure is added to the overall risk of developing nonmalignant and malignant diseases, which usually take decades to develop, there is no "safe" lower limit of exposure.
 "The 0.1 fiber per cubic centimeter (f/cc) level leaves a remaining significant risk", as OSHA writes in its Asbestos Final Rule.

 Activities like pouring and mixing raw asbestos release deadly clouds of asbestos dust into the air.
-Workers have also suffered asbestos exposure while cutting asbestos-coated cement pipes, applying spray-on asbestos fireproofing materials or servicing asbestos-containing automotive brakes and cluthches.
+Workers have also suffered asbestos exposure while cutting asbestos-coated cement pipes, applying spray-on asbestos fireproofing materials, or servicing asbestos-containing automotive brakes and clutches.
 When workers perform tasks like these without taking proper safety measures, the microscopic fibers circulating in the air enter the body through breathing.